Taking notes in university is an important skill that can help you do better in your classes.

 When the lecturer uses visual aids, draw quick diagrams to supplement your notes.
 This visual representation can make complex topics clearer and easier to review later.

 Record additional observations in the margin.
 These might include your reflections or connections to other topics.
-This approach enriches your notes, making them a valuable resource for studying.
+This approach makes your notes better and more useful for studying.

 Take brief pauses to review your notes and ensure that you haven't missed important information.
-This habit can significantly improve your retention and understanding.
+This habit can help you remember and understand much more.

 Utilizing Symbols and Abbreviations